jewel1117lee/processing_gene_raw_count/README.md

 # Processing Raw Counts

 A simple end-to-end pipeline for RNA-seq count processing, normalization, differential expression, and downstream comparison to published gene lists.
-Built in Python, it organizes reusable modules under `src/` and provides a single `main.py` driver.
+Built in Python, it organizes reusable modules under `src/` and provides a single `main.py` as a EXAMPLE driver.

 ---